two-trick-pony-NL/PhotoScavenger/README.md

 # Backend repo:
 - This app is supported by a FastAPI backend written in Python.
 It takes post requests with images and uses Machine Learning to detect the objects in the photo.
 Check the code here: https://github.com/two-trick-pony-NL/PhotoScavengerBackend
-- The backend has it's own dashboard here: https://photoscavenger.vdotvo9a4e2a6.eu-central-1.cs.amazonlightsail.com/